farkhan8183/Recipe-Generator-AI-First-Web-Internship-FInal-Assignment/README.md

 How It Works
 AI Backend:

-Uses n8n workflow connected to GroqCloud's Llama 3 model
+Uses n8n workflow(deployed on Railway) connected to GroqCloud's Llama 3 model

 Processes user inputs to generate tailored recipes